ibbatta/readme-generator/README.md

 ### Eslint

-I have chose to use [Eslint](https://eslint.org/) to check on Javascript / React [.js / .jsx] syntax.
+I have chosen to use [Eslint](https://eslint.org/) to check on Javascript / React [.js / .jsx] syntax.
 It works including a `.eslintrc` file in the root directory and making sure your editor has the necessary plugin.

 ### Auto correction on save

-I have chose to use [js-beautify](https://github.com/beautify-web/js-beautify/) as a beautifier also for HTML and CSS.
+I have chosen to use [js-beautify](https://github.com/beautify-web/js-beautify/) as a beautifier also for HTML and CSS.
 It works including a `.jsbeautifyrc` file in the root directory and making sure your editor has the necessary plugin.

 ### Basic Editor Configuration

-I have chose to use [EditorConfig](https://editorconfig.org/) to share the basic configuration like indentation and charset.
+I have chosen to use [EditorConfig](https://editorconfig.org/) to share the basic configuration like indentation and charset.
 It works including an `.editorconfig` file in the root directory and making sure your editor has the necessary plugin.

 ### Prettier

-I have chose to use [Prettier](https://prettier.io/) to ensure the codebase with a consistent style.
+I have chosen to use [Prettier](https://prettier.io/) to ensure the codebase with a consistent style.
 It works including a `.prettierrc` file in the root directory and making sure your editor has the necessary plugin.

 ---